divi tips 141

 iceberg recast site

-Indeed, any website, and even more so if it has existed for several years, accumulates errors and technical problems, creating what is called "technical debt".
+Indeed, any website, and even more so if it has existed for several years, accumulates errors and technical problems, creating what is called the "technical debt".
 This accumulation can make maintenance and updates increasingly difficult.

 I'll explain everything in the rest of the article.

-Phase 1 – Local Migration
+Phase 1 - Local migration

-For this, I used UpdraftPlus – which is at the base a backup plugin – but also allows to migrate sites with PRO version.
+For this, I used UpdraftPlus - which is at the base a backup plugin - but which also allows to migrate sites with PRO version.
 I copied it to a local site on Local WP.

 Phase 2 - Complete design redesign